All Grad Students

 Indiana University reserves the right to send official communications by e-mail with the full expectation that students will receive and read these messages in a timely fashion.
 Official university e-mail accounts are available for all registered students.
 The university will send official communications to students’ authorized university e-mail addresses.
 For IU Bloomington students, this is the @indiana.edu address.
 You are expected to check your e-mail frequently and consistently to stay current with university-related communications.

 If you have your e-mail forwarded from your official university e-mail address to another address, you do so at your own risk.
 Indiana University is not responsible for issues that may impact proper or timely transmission of – or access to – e-mail forwarded to any other address.
 Any such problems will not absolve you of your responsibility to know and comply with the content of official communications sent to your official IU e-mail address.
-Instructions to set up or cancel e-mail forwarding are available at https://itaccounts.iu.edu.
+Instructions to set up or cancel e-mail forwarding are available here.

 The following grading policy has been adopted for graduate courses in the School of Education: